jito-foundation/jito-solana/docs/src/operations/guides/validator-failover.md

 #### Inactive Validator
 * Set identity to your staked identity (requiring the tower)
-* Rewrite symbolic link to reflect this
+* Rewrite the symbolic link to reflect this

 ```
 #!/bin/bash